-In the early years, I swung a hammer and did many rehabs myself.
-Doing the work myself taught me to understand the little houses I invest in and what they are worth.
-I became a distressed property expert.
+In the early years, many of our investors swung a hammer and did many rehabs themselves.
+Doing the work myself taught them to understand the little houses they invest in so they could become distressed property experts.

 Lesson learned: Learn your local market so you can get houses well under market value.
 Can’t find them in a hot market?
 OK, then go to a dozen real estate meetings in the next three months, and find an expert real estate investor who can help you find those deals.

 Offer to help them with their business — anything from making calls to hanging bandit signs — in exchange for helping you find under-market-value deals.